 Other features at this site include:

 * The Biochemical Periodic Table, with a delightful collection of information about the role of each chemical element in biology.
 Click on the link to the Biochemical Periodic Tables at the top of their main page.
 Look at how they classify the elements, and click on one to explore further.
-This page is also listed on my page Introductory Chemistry -- Internet resources, under Periodic tables.
+This page is also listed on my page Introductory Chemistry -- Internet resources in the section Periodic table.

 * Microbial Biotechnology -- a nice list of "Useful Internet Resources".
 Click on Links at the left on their main page.
-This page is also listed under Internet resources: Biology - Miscellaneous, under Microbiology: other.
+This page is also listed on my page Internet resources: Biology - Miscellaneous in the section Microbiology: other.

 2. A good periodic table is at